Foreinyel/jvs/README.md

 # jvs

 `jvs` is a front-end project management tools.
+Mention that most of the Commands works well on Mac, Unix-Like systems, except on Windows.
+We will support win32 in the future.
 It helps you to:

 - quick open project with vscode
 - enter any project directly